-Winemaking is centuries-old artform that requires a delicate balance between nature and technology to make a flavorful and consistent product.
+Winemaking is centuries-old artform that requires a delicate balance between nature and technology to make a flavourful and consistent product.
 This blend of biology and chemistry poses certain threats, primarily bacterial contamination, and chemical oxidation.
-Either could adversely affect the wine’s quality, flavor, color, and aroma, leading to variation and possible spoilage.
+Either could adversely affect the wine’s quality, flavour, colour, and aroma, leading to variation and possible spoilage.
 The solution?
 Sparging, or the infusion of gases such as nitrogen, argon or carbon dioxide via very fine bubbles which absorb and remove dissolved oxygen and volatile contaminants from fermenting wine.

 The wine producer has partnered with Brooks Instrument over many years to continually improve their sparging process.